What Is Satanism? A Complete Guide to Types, Beliefs & History

 Michael W. Ford, beginning in 1999, developed modern Luciferianism through over 27 books.
 His system rests on the Four Pillars (Balance, Power, Strength, Wisdom) and the Triad of the Morning Star (Liberation, Illumination, Apotheosis).

 Key concepts include Samael (masculine principle of self-determined change) and Lilith (feminine principle of intuitive power).
-The philosophy emphasizes individualism, self-accountability, and pragmatic approaches to personal empowerment.
+The philosophy emphasizes individualism, self-accountability, and pragmatic personal empowerment.

 Temple of Set

-The Temple of Set was founded by Michael Aquino (1946–2019), a U.S. Army Lieutenant Colonel specializing in psychological warfare who had been a Church of Satan priest since 1969.
+The Temple of Set was founded by Michael Aquino (1946–2019), a U.S. Army Lieutenant Colonel who had been a Church of Satan priest since 1969.
 He departed over disagreements about commercialization and LaVey's atheistic stance.

-The central concept is Xeper (Egyptian: "to come into being")—a philosophy of continuous self-transformation and conscious evolution through Black Magic, aiming for immortal consciousness rather than hedonism.
+The central concept is Xeper (Egyptian: "to come into being") — a philosophy of continuous self-transformation and conscious evolution through Black Magic, aiming for immortal consciousness.
+Set is understood as a distinct pre-Christian Egyptian deity, not merely a symbol.

-The Temple maintains a formal degree system (Setian I through VI), specialized Orders for focused study, and emphasizes intellectual rigor over mass appeal.
-Setians generally distinguish themselves from Satanists, viewing Set as a distinct deity.
+The Temple maintains a formal degree system (Setian I through VI) and emphasizes intellectual rigor over mass appeal.
+Setians generally distinguish themselves from Satanists.

 Controversial / Fringe Groups